herrera-luis/todo-list/README.md

 # Todo List NodeJS

-Aplicación utilizada para el programa de infraestructura 101
+Aplication used on Infraestructure 101 program

-## How to use
+## How to run

 In your terminal to get the commands availables execute next command: